PAST ACTION: PROPOSED PSLF CHANGES

 Image of drummer.
 Floating triangles on bottom right are decorative.

 The National Council of Nonprofits is urging nonprofits to resist these changes by submitting comments to the Department.
-The deadline to submit your comments is September 17, 2025.
+The deadline to submit your comments was September 17, 2025.

 Here’s what you need to know: